Detention Service Aide

 • Ability to communicate effectively, both orally and in writing.

-• Ability and willingness to work outdoors in a subtropical climate in adverse weather conditions.
+• May work outdoors in a subtropical climate in potential adverse weather conditions.

 Minimum Education & Experience